-Studies show that you are more likely to get better grades, stay in engineering, and get better, higher paying jobs if you have enhanced study skills before starting college and if you understand how your engineering degree can be used.
+Studies show that you are more likely to get better grades, stay in engineering, and get better, higher paying jobs if you have enhanced study skills before starting college, as well as if you understand how your engineering degree can be used.
 To help you along the road of success, the Whitacre College of Engineering offers the ConocoPhillips Academic Success Bridge Program at Texas Tech.

 The ConocoPhillips Academic Success Bridge Program provides study skills training, academic preparation training, tutoring, mentoring, and other academic support services.
 After completing the ConocoPhillips Academic Success Bridge Program, we believe that you will have an academic foundation and the confidence to succeed in engineering.

-In the past, more than 80% of participating students were eligible for Calculus I at the completion of the week-long course.
+In the past, more than 80 percent of participating students were eligible for Calculus I at the completion of the week-long course.
 The total program cost is approximately $500, including a non-refundable deposit of $175.
 The difference will be added to your fall semester tuition bill at the beginning of the program.
 Limited scholarships are available for students with financial need.

-For students in PreEngineering, completion of 12 hours, including Calculus I, while maintaining a GPA more than 3.0 will help you qualify to be a Foundational Curriculum1 student.
-As an added benefit, completion of the ConocoPhillips Academic Success Bridge Program will allow you to qualify2 as a Foundational Curriculum student without having to complete the 12 hour requirement.
+For students in Pre-Engineering, completion of 12 hours (including Calculus I), while maintaining a GPA more than 3.0, will help you qualify to be a Foundational Curriculum1 student.
+As an added benefit, completion of the ConocoPhillips Academic Success Bridge Program will allow you to qualify2 as a Foundational Curriculum student, without having to complete the 12 hour requirement.
 To do so, you must qualify for Calculus I and another Foundational Curriculum course for the fall semester.
-More than 50% of students who participated in a similar program in the past completed Calculus I after their first semester at Texas Tech.
-ConocoPhillips Academic Success Bridge Program students should have taken Trigonometry, Pre-Calculus, or Calculus I at the high school or college-level.
+More than 50 percent of students who participated in a similar program in the past completed Calculus I after their first semester at Texas Tech.
+ConocoPhillips Academic Success Bridge Program students should have taken Trigonometry, Pre-Calculus, or Calculus I at the high school or college level.
 This program can put you on the fast track to completion of the Foundational Curriculum.